-Although soft tissue back and neck injuries usually do not require surgeries, they can still sometimes cause serious pain.
-If you or someone you love suffers from soft tissue injuries sustained in an accident that was caused by someone else’s negligence, Florida law may may entitle you to monetary compensation.
-The Florida back and neck injury attorneys at Dolman Law Group can investigate the facts and circumstances of your case—including your medical treatment—and may represent you during settlement negotiations or, if necessary, in court.
+If you or someone you love suffers soft tissue injuries sustained in an accident resulting from someone else’s negligence, Florida law may entitle you to monetary compensation.
+The Florida back and neck injury attorneys at Dolman Law Group Accident Injury Lawyers, PA, can investigate the facts and circumstances of your case—including your medical treatment—and can represent you during settlement negotiations or, if necessary, in court.

 Sustaining Soft Tissue Injuries

-Whiplash injuries are soft tissue injuries to the neck (that is, the cervical spine) or upper back.
+Whiplash – Whiplash injuries are soft tissue injuries to the neck (that is, the cervical spine) or upper back.
 Whiplash occurs when a person’s neck and upper back are thrust forward and then immediately backward, or vice-versa, as in a classic rear-end car accident.
-Whiplash injuries sustained in car accidents are almost always accompanied by back injuries and head injuries (such as when the accident victim’s head strikes the steering wheel or headrest).
+Whiplash injuries sustained in car accidents often happen with additional back injuries and head injuries (such as when the accident victim’s head strikes the steering wheel or headrest).

 Other Causes of Neck and Back Injuries